ivanslipov-afk/uber_fares_demand_analysis/README.md

 * Fare patterns by pickup location (would require geocoding the lat/long pairs).
 * Comparing weekday vs. weekend pricing more rigorously with a statistical test.
-* Building a simple Power BI dashboard on top of these queries.